patrickdos/rs2demo/README.md

 Drag & Drop is only supported on Google Chrome, Firefox 4.0+, Safari 5.0+ and Opera 12.0+.
 Microsoft Internet Explorer has no support for multiple file selection or upload progress.

+## TODO

+Handling more than 1000 files with paging .
+Managing the virtual folders .
+Be able to create/select/change the bucket .

 ## License
 Released under the [MIT license](http://www.opensource.org/licenses/MIT).